luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   , kind: table
 ) <tab:descriptives>

-It is particularly striking that each of the two AfD channels, \@AfDFraktionimBundestag (388,000 followers), herein after referred to as AfD BT, and \@AfDTV (250,000), has more than twice as many followers as all the other analyzed channels combined (219,670).
-While all parties have some successful videos (see @fig:view_count), average views and likes per video diverge up to a factor of 10 between the AfD channels and all others.
-Notably, the FDP consistently disables the like/dislike functionality across most of their videos, excluding them from upcoming like-based analyses.

-The videos' content was transcribed using OpenAI's state-of-the-art speech-to-text model, whisper-large-v3 @radfordRobustSpeechRecognition2022.
-Subsequently, the transcriptions were tokenized and segmented into sentences using the current version of SoMaJo @proislSoMaJoStateoftheartTokenization2016 tokenizer and sentence-splitter.
-After removing sentences with less than 5 tokens and videos with less than 5 sentences (mostly music-only videos with written text on screen), our clean dataset comprises 9,394 videos, totaling 1,485 hours and featuring 708,549 sentences.
-Summary statistics per channel are presented in @tab:descriptives.
+It is also evident that the number of comments on FDP and Green Party videos is almost zero.
+The FDP also has hardly any likes associated with their videos.
+A review of some of these parties' videos on the platform suggests that these functionalities were deactivated by the parties for most of the videos.
+Unfortunately, it was not possible to determine whether this was due to a lack of engagement on the part of users or because the corresponding function had been deactivated on the platform at the time the data was collected.
+While the number of comments is not relevant to the further course of the investigation, the number of likes per video is, and only the FDP is excluded from these further analyses.

-@fig:view_count depicts the distributions of likes and views.
+@fig:view_count shows the distribution of views and likes in order to take a closer look at the numbers.
-While all parties have some successful videos, these numbers indicate that each of the AfD's channels has more than double the followers, views, and likes of all other parties combined.
-Notably, the FDP consistently disables the like/dislike functionality across most of their videos and, in conjunction with the Greens (Grüne), opts to disable comments.
+Since these figures differ greatly between the channels, both are shown in logarithmic form.
+It is clear that all parties produce some successful videos, but the AfD stands out clearly here as well.
+While the median of the views with values between 777 (Greens) and 1,613 (Left Party) is quite similar for the other parties, it is significantly higher for AfD BT with 14,547 and AfD TV with 17,767.
+This picture becomes even clearer when looking at the number of likes.
+While no other party reaches a median like count of 100---the Left achieves the highest count with 86---the AfD reaches 1,808 with AfD BT and as much as 2,233 with AfD TV.

 #figure(
   image("figures/figure_1.svg", width: 100%),
   caption: [
-    Distribution of logged view and like counts per channel.
-  ]
+    Distribution of likes and views per channel.
+All values are logged.
+The box describes the .25, .5 and.75 quantiles.
+Outliers are represented by dots.
+Violin plots were superimposed on the boxplot to better visualize the distribution.  ]
 ) <fig:view_count>

-== Detection of Populism <detection-of-populism>

-In a subsequent article, I have applied the PopBERT @erhardPopBERTDetectingPopulism2024, a BERT-based transformer model, initially developed to analyze German parliamentary speeches, to study populism in transcripts of YouTube videos from the official channels of the German parties in the Bundestag.
-This adaptation involves using the model to detect populist rhetoric within these videos, identifying patterns of language that align with anti-elitism and people-centrism, and examining how these elements are associated with broader political ideologies.
-The analysis focuses on the official communications from these parties, providing insights into how established political entities engage with and propagate populist narratives through online video content.
-This approach highlights the versatility of the PopBERT model for examining populist discourse across different media and political contexts.

-== Content Classification <content-classification>
+// == Content Classification <content-classification>

-We use a coding scheme for content classification with 56 categories created by the Manifesto Project @volkensManifestoProjectDataset2020.
+// We use a coding scheme for content classification with 56 categories created by the Manifesto Project @volkensManifestoProjectDataset2020.
-It is hierarchically organized and was created while annotating 4582 election programs from 1154 parties in 56 countries.
+// It is hierarchically organized and was created while annotating 4582 election programs from 1154 parties in 56 countries.

-Additionally, the manifestoroberta model— an xlm-roberta-large based model fine-tuned on sentences from party manifestos to categorize content into 56 distinct categories @burstManifestoberta2023—was applied to all sentences.
+// Additionally, the manifestoroberta model— an xlm-roberta-large based model fine-tuned on sentences from party manifestos to categorize content into 56 distinct categories @burstManifestoberta2023—was applied to all sentences.

-Despite not being fine-tuned on German specifically, the multilingual capacity of the underlying xlm-roberta-large ensured effective classification.
+// Despite not being fine-tuned on German specifically, the multilingual capacity of the underlying xlm-roberta-large ensured effective classification.
-Classifications of the manifesto classifier were only kept if the probability for the most probable class was higher than $0.$.
+// Classifications of the manifesto classifier were only kept if the probability for the most probable class was higher than $0.$.
-Nevertheless, class #emph[305 - Political Authority] appears to be some default category when analyzing transcripts from political YouTube videos as they span 37.8% of all classifications.
+// Nevertheless, class #emph[305 - Political Authority] appears to be some default category when analyzing transcripts from political YouTube videos as they span 37.8% of all classifications.
-We thus omit this category from further analysis as it does not reveal any information to us.
+// We thus omit this category from further analysis as it does not reveal any information to us.

-= Results <results>
 /*
 #figure(image("img/populism_over_time.pdf", width: 100%),
   caption: e